dhermanns/rpi-nightscout/README.md

   restart: always
 ```

-This way you should be able to use other tools that would like to get access
+This way you should be able to use other tools that would like direct access.

 ## Configure your Uploader
 To upload your CGM Data to your Nightscout system, this image is designed to use the REST-API Upload
 only!
 The internal Mongo Port is not exposed by default.